x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/use-connectors-to-configure-mail-flow/use-connectors-to-configure-mail-flow.md

 # Configure mail flow using connectors in Office 365

-Control the flow of email to and from your Office 365 organization.
 Learn how to use connectors with either Microsoft Exchange Online or Exchange Online Protection.
-Connectors are a collection of instructions that customize the way your email flows.
+Connectors are a collection of instructions that customize the way your email flows to and from your Office 365 organization.
 Actually, most organizations that use Office 365 don't need connectors and this topic will help you decide which one, if needed.

 ## What do connectors do?
 <a name="connectorsdo1"> </a>